wayfair-incubator/aux-eng-playbook/src/docs/running/executing.md

 host team for 80% of their week, and use their free 20% to keep notes, sync up with their team, and do any other admin work outside **pairing** time.
-The pairing time should be spent doing work to attain the goals of an engagement, explicitly **not** burning down backlog items that do not achive an engagement's goals.
+The pairing time should be spent doing work to attain the goals of an engagement, explicitly **not** burning down backlog items that do not archive an engagement's goals.

 ### Pairing

-We practice pair programming because we belive:
+We practice pair programming because we believe:

 - We share context as fast as possible
 - Pairing solves problems faster